kristopolous/fiction/elvis/outline.md

 He could collect his thoughts, be with nobody but himself for a while, and then find out where to go from there.
 --- plan of escape

+Could I leave them all?
+I've already left Priscilla.
+I'd be leaving them with millions of dollars, I'm sure they'd manage.
+Is that really abandonment?
+Colonel Parker onces told me the most profitable career move a star could make is to kill themselves.
+Valens died at 17.
+I'll be gone at 2 1/2 times that.
+Long enough.

+It's either that or a disco record.
+I swear, the phone calls and meetings about it are endless.
+A bunch of fairies doing coke.
+They think drafting us into the disco is going to work.
+They talked to me, Paul McCartney, Roger Waters, trying to cash in on the craze.
+Who's next on their list?
+Miles Davis?
+I'm sure they'd pay that fairy James Baldwin to write the lyrics.

+There I go again.
+These are my erroneous zones.
+Those thoughts help nobody.
+Brooding over time wasted is more wasted time.
+Nothing that I value will come from those types of patterns or that way of thinking.
+Do things people will want to remember and not those they'll try to forget.

+Although honestly, no disco.

+---

+"What would you do with say $2,000?"
+I asked him.
+He thought for a moment and responded "Pay back my sister.
+I've borrowed about
+$1500 from her over the years.
+That's a lot of money.
+She can't afford it and she's got a kid.
+That's really all I want to do."

+There's hundreds of people impersonating Elvis better than I can.
+It works better if my version of Elvis finally leaves the building.

+    Dear Frances,

+    45 years is a long time to fail.
+The best years are now behind me.
+    Everyone builds a nest.
+Some of thems are castles and others are merely dirt.

+    I don't look upon my burdensome years with aspirations and intend to commit myself to a final regret.
+It will be tidy.

+    I've enclosed $2,000, this should cover everything and then some.

+    Try to remember our smiles.

+    Sincerely,
+    Edward

+"You get to die as Elvis and I give your sister a better life." as he pens his

+Will Ginger find out?
+Well it's not like she's going to find me.
+It's important to make sure everyone around me barely knows me at all.
+That's the only way I can dissappear out in the open like this.

 --- a dead elvis impersonator just by luck?

+I figured my final time as Elvis should be spent with a fan because my gilded husk sill shines for some.

+I'm still preoccupied with living vicariously through other's fickle acceptance.
+The impermanence of amusement and the increasing encompassing nature of it all.
+We drown ourselves, asphixiating, in our pasttimes, just like that Stevie Wonder song.
+We can't consume something without that something also consuming us and that's why it is so crucial to exercise agency in that choice.

+We get an impersonator to join me and than some young girl to find him dead while I'm already gone.

+I have to admit, I kind of liked Ginger and under other conditions, one of which includes me being 20 years younger, it might have worked out.
+In her I saw everything I had lost but nothing I had gained with age.

+Aligning everythig with a tour was pretty brilliant.
+Everything is packed and ready to go.

 --- final night
 --- his slipaway